mbhall88/NanoVarBench/config/README.md

 - `pepfile` is the path to the [PEP configuration file][pepconfig] (see [here](#pepproject_configyaml)).
 - `pepschema` is the path to the [PEP schema][pepschema] file (see [here](../schemas/pep.yaml)).
-- `model_version` is a list of all basecaller model versions you want to run the pipeline for.
-- `model_speed` is a list of all basecaller speeds (accuracy) you want to run the pipeline for.
+- `model` is a list of all basecaller model versions you want to run the pipeline for.
+The version is a key (e.g., `v4.3.0:`) and the values are a list of the [full name for the models](https://github.com/nanoporetech/dorado#available-basecalling-models) you want to analyse.

 ## [`pep/project_config.yaml`](./pep/project_config.yaml)